Primordial Black Hole signatures from femtolensing and spectral fringe of Gamma Ray Bursts: Conclusion

 \section{Conclusion}

-We used 106 GRBs data observed by Swift XRT to examine PBH gravitational femtolensing, which occurs when light propagates through the vicinity of a PBH, the gravitational field of PBH causes light to deflect and induces phase shifts along different paths.
+We used 106 GRB data observed by Swift XRT to examine PBH gravitational femtolensing, which occurs when light propagates through the vicinity of a PBH; the gravitational field of a PBH causes light to deflect and induces phase shifts along different paths.
 The interference among different paths causes an oscillating pattern, which is imprinted on the energy spectrum of detected photon data.

 According to our analysis, some of the GRBs display the feature of lensing oscillation caused by PBHs, rather than the simple exponential power-law spectrum predicted from the BAND model.
-Those potentially PBHs are inferred to be localized within the Milky Way.
-This is because most of GRB have relatively large $a_{s}$ by assuming $a_{s}=c\times T_{90}$.
-Under the constraint of $\sigma_{y}\ll1$, they only be lensed by PBHs at small lens redshifts $z_{L}$.
+Those potential PBHs are inferred to be localized within the Milky Way.
+This is because most GRBs have relatively large $a_{s}$ by assuming $a_{s}=c\times T_{90}$.
+Under the constraint of $\sigma_{y}\ll1$, they can only be lensed by PBHs at small lens redshifts $z_{L}$.

-Whether there is an oscillation pattern can not be determined directly from the GRB data.
-Therefore, we define the oscillation feature using $\bar{\mu}$ as function of energy, in which the first local minimum is less than one.
-Some of the GRB data display the oscillation, but not eligible for our oscillation requirement with $\bar{\mu}$.
+Whether there is an oscillation pattern cannot be determined directly from the GRB data.
+Therefore, we define the oscillation feature using $\bar{\mu}$ as a function of energy, in which the first local minimum is less than one.
+Some of the GRB data display the oscillation but are not eligible for our oscillation requirement with $\bar{\mu}$.
 The oscillation pattern occurs in $\bar{\mu}$ when the source, the lens, and the observer are not collinear.
 So $y_{0}$ is critical for oscillation; in particular, the oscillation cannot occur when $y_{0}$ is smaller than one.
 We highlight two GRBs, GRB091029 and GRB101219B, which satisfy the aforementioned oscillation requirement and prefer the PBH lensing interpretation.